-Prerequisites: This skill may be picked up by any humanoid character with one month's training under someone who has attained at least 5th rank in training the particular creature type(s) of interest.
+Prerequisites: This ability may be acquired independent of any race or class when the rules grant a character an option to obtain a new Skill.
+However, if it is learned outside of a class, the skill must be restricted to training a specific species.
 Description: This skill teaches the general techniques of training a living creature of a specified type.
 The type of creature will be specified at the time the skill is gained.
 For example, the skill Training Equine-like Creatures will allow a character to train any horse or horse-like creature, big or small.
 Of course, this assumes the creature is sufficiently under control as to prevent them from eating their trainer.
 This skill also teaches proper care for the specified creature type(s) and the necessary equipment for dealing with them.
 Ability Type: Utilitarian Defaults To: Beast Handling Base: 12 Duration: Permanent Range: Touch Affected Area: One creature.
-Conflict Rolls: None Duran analism.
-The function of the second 4 Preparation: The trainer must have treats that the creature finds desirable.
+Conflict Rolls: None Preparation: The trainer must have treats that the creature finds desirable.
 Action Time: The length of time the training requires depends on the skill of the trainer and the difficulty of the task.
 For example, a trainer can teach a parrot to say, "Look out!"
 Nevertheless, they cannot train the parrot to yell this only when danger threatens.
 A parrot simply lacks the intelligence to associate these two circumstances.
 For most creatures, simple tasks such as fetching slippers, playing dead, and rolling over require only a few days to master.
 Pointing quietly, flushing quail, and returning with the uneaten kill requires much more extensive training.
 These complex tasks take at least a month to train and often require years to perfect.
 The Overlord should determine the minimum length of time they believe an animal could learn a requested task.
 It is left to the Overlord's discretion as to what actions a given creature can be reasonably trained to perform.
 Other Details: To have any hope of training and eventually maintaining control over a beast without restraints, though, the trainer must have a rank in Training at least as high as the creature's Level.
-Trade Skills~U Urban Stealth Prerequisites: If gained out-of-class, training requires an intensive one-month course of study under someone who has attained at least 5th rank in this skill.
+Trade Skills Trade Skills~U Urban Stealth Prerequisites: This ability may be acquired independent of any race or class when the rules grant a character an option to obtain a new Skill.
 Description: Urban Stealth teaches your character techniques to pass unwary guards and unwanted witnesses in city settings.
 It involves a combination of moving quietly and concealing oneself in dark niches.
 Ability Type: Utilitarian Defaults To: Sneaking Base: 8 Action Time: Variable Range: 0 Affected Area: Self.